isabella232/document-services.en/help/usecases/jobposting.md

   const streamBuffers = require('stream-buffers');
 ```

-Modify the upload function to store the PDF in the database table.
+To store the PDF in the database table, modify the upload function.
 Replace the last two lines (saveAsFile and send) with this code snippet:

 ```
   const pgClient = new Client();